gsboast/gettingandcleaningdata/codebook.md

 ###R Data Transformations

-> As part of this project, the following transformations and coversions were made to the original UCI HAR data set via donwloading the original files and then using a run_analysis.R script to combine and transform the data as follows:
+> As part of this project, the following transformations and coversions were made to the original UCI HAR data set via downloading the original files and then using a run_analysis.R script to combine and transform the data as follows:

 #### Data files -
 * Combined the './train/X_train.txt' Training set with './test/X_test.txt Test set.
-*

 #### Label files -
 * Combined the 'train/y_train.txt' Training labels with './test/y_test.txt'Test labels.

 #### Subject and Activity Files
-* Loaded and combined the 'test/subject_test.txt'  and 'train/subject_train.txt' files
+* Loaded and combined the './train/subject_test.txt'  and './test/subject_train.txt' files
 * Loaded and cleaned 'all_activity.txt' into lowercase variable names.

 #### Features